adityakkpk/React-v19-BasicToAdv/ReactRedux/README.md

         - The `initial state` of the slice.
         - `Reducers` that defines how the state changes in response to actions.
         - `Action Creators` automatically generated based on reducer name.

+## 13: Add and Delete tasks with createSlice in React App

+## 14: How to Connect Redux Toolkit with React

+* Install the `react-redux` package

+* Wrap the App with Provider:
+    - Use the Provider component to pass the Redux store to the entire app.